-Offboarding is a process of separation between the employee and the organization that involves multiple planned steps.
+Offboarding is the process of separating the employee from the organization that involves multiple planned steps.

 Separation is a sensitive matter, as in some cases, it is related to negative emotions.
-The BVOPPM office participates fully in managing potential negative emotions from both employee and organizational side and focuses on potential positive outcomes for each side.
+The BVOPPM office participates fully in managing potential negative emotions from both employees and organizational sides and focuses on positive outcomes for both.

 Other activities of the BVOPPM office related to the offboarding may include:

 - Analyzing the reasons for leaving or dismissal

 - Sending off-boarding notifications to interested parties.